 We very much believe in educating our children about living a healthy lifestyle.
 We encourage and provide opportunities for active and outdoor learning throughout our curriculum.
 We also provide additional support for pupils’ social, emotional and mental wellbeing in addition to their physical wellbeing through: a range of interventions; PSHE lessons; extra-curricular activities; support during unstructured playtimes; and work with families to name a few.
 At NPPS, we view this pastoral support as being essential to a child’s achievements, as children must be ready to learn, in the right frame of mind, before they can access learning.
 Public Health England state, “Research evidence shows that education and health are closely linked.
 So promoting the health and wellbeing of pupils and students within schools and colleges has the potential to improve their educational outcomes and their health and wellbeing outcomes.”
 (The Link Between Pupil Health and Wellbeing and Attainment” published by Public Health England, November 2014).

 Our Sports Premium Action Plan below explains how we have allocated and how we are/will be allocating the funding.
 We are continuously updating and reviewing the opportunities that we offer our pupils but formally review the action plan twice-annually.
 The impact of the actions listed in our plan is currently being evaluated and will be published shortly.
 Our new action plan (for April 2019-20) is currently being written based on pupils' achievements, outcomes, school priorities and pupils' needs.

-We use Cheltenham College's swimming pool and professional coaches to provide swimming lessons to all children in Years 4-5 each academic year.
+We use Cheltenham College's swimming pool and professional swimming instructors to provide swimming lessons to all children in Years 4-5 each academic year.
 We believe that basic swimming skills and a child's confidence in water are essential to a child's development and safety.
 For children who are still, by the end of Y5, not confident swimmers, we offer (on a needs basis) the opportunity for additional lessons.
-In addition to swimming lessons, we offer each child in Y4-6 the opportunity to participate in our annual swimming gala as well as a local "Fun Swimming Gala" and the district gala for more confident swimmers.
+In addition to swimming lessons, we offer each child in Y4-6 the opportunity to participate in our in-school annual swimming gala as well as a local "Fun Swimming Gala" and the district gala for more confident swimmers.